 The survey results presented below are based on raw counts (unweighted calculations) and as such are skewed to the higher density, higher travelled, and higher belt usage roadways where the majority of the sample volume occurs.
-Almost half of the occupants observed in the sample were deemed between the ages of 35-59 (Figure 11) and were buckled up 89.6 percent of the time (down only slightly from 89.7% in 2022).
-Occupants between the ages 16-34 were buckled up the least (87.3%).
-The oldest (age 60+) and youngest (< age 16) occupants were most likely observed wearing a safety belt (94.4% and 93.4%, respectively).
+Almost half of the occupants observed in the sample were deemed between the ages of 35-59 (Figure 11) and were buckled up 88.6 percent of the time (down 1 percentage point from 89.6% in 2023).
+Occupants between the ages 16-34 were again buckled up the least (88.3%) but were up 1 percentage point from 2023 (87.3%).
+The youngest (< age 16) and oldest (age 60+) occupants were most likely observed wearing a safety belt (97.2% and 94.8%, respectively).

 Figure 11.
-2023 Observed Safety Belt Use Rate by Age Category of Occupant
+2024 Observed Safety Belt Use Rate by Age Category of Occupant

-Annual surveys conducted over time show a similar pattern in usage among age groups, with highest usage among the oldest and youngest occupants (Figure 12).
+Annual surveys conducted over time show a similar pattern in usage among age groups, with highest usage among the youngest and oldest front seat occupants (Figure 12).

 Figure 12.
-Observed Safety Belt Use Rate by Occupant Age Category: 2018-2023
+Observed Safety Belt Use Rate by Occupant Age Category: 2019-2024